ShuoyangW/Course-Certificates/README.md

 # Course-Certificates
-This repository includes the course certificates that I completed online.
+This repository stores the course certificates that I completed online.